lukecav/awesome-wp-speed-up/README.md

 * [WP Spider Cache](https://github.com/stuttter/wp-spider-cache) - WP Spider Cache is your friendly neighborhood caching solution for WordPress.
 It uses Memcached to store both objects & page output.
 * [Redis Page Cache for WordPress](https://github.com/pressjitsu/pj-page-cache-red) - A Redis-backed full page caching plugin for WordPress, extremely flexible and fast.
 Requires a running Redis server and the PHP Redis PECL extension.
 * [Varnish Caching](https://github.com/razvanstanga/varnish-caching-wordpress-plugin) - Complete Wordpress Varnish Cache 3.x/4.x integration.
+* [WordPress Cache and CDN](https://wordpress.org/plugins/cache-performance/) - Fast, easy to use cache for WordPress with option for up-to 3 separate CDN’s – for js, css & images from 3 providers.

 ## Object Caching Plugins
 * [WP Redis](https://wordpress.org/plugins/wp-redis/) - For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.